AtalaSupport/SimpleAtalaConsoleVB/README.md

 We have a minimal [WebDocumentViewer with WebDocumentThumbnailer](https://github.com/AtalaSupport/SimpleWDVwithWDT) sample app as well as minimal WebCapture (WingScan) apps for web and our AdvanceScanToFile is an excellent minimal Winforms app.
 For Wpf, we have WpfAnnotations.

 This is the VB.NET version.
-For C# please see [SimpleAtalaConsole](https://github.com/AtalaSupport/SimpleAtalaConsole/wiki) for more options
+For other languages / targets, please see [SimpleAtalaConsole](https://github.com/AtalaSupport/SimpleAtalaConsole/wiki) for more options

 ## Licening
 This applicaiton requires at minimum any level of DotImage licensing or a valid DotImage eval license on the machine where you are building and running.